Istanbul

 Free Open except 5 daily prayer times 30-45 minutes

 Tip: Across the square from Hagia Sophia — combine in one Sultanahmet morning.
 Dress code as Hagia Sophia.
-Recently renovated 2023.
+Recently renovated 2023 interior is much improved over pre-renovation.
+Tourist entrance is the side gate, not the main prayer gate.

 Topkapi Palace + Harem